notsoshubh/dsa/README.md

 ## Data Structure and Algorithms

-This repository contain all the Practice class created while learning DSA.
+This repository contains all the Practice classes created while learning DSA.